EnterpriseDB/barman/doc/barman.1.d/50-recover.md

         `backup_method = snapshot`.

     --gcp-zone *ZONE_NAME*
-    :   Name of the availability zone where the instance and disks for snapshot are located.
-This option is required when recovering backups made with `backup_method = snapshot`.
+    :   Name of the GCP zone where the instance and disks for snapshot recovery are located.
+This option can be used to override the value of `gcp_zone` in the Barman config.

+    --azure-resource-group *RESOURCE_GROUP_NAME*
+    :   Name of the Azure resource group containing the instance and disks for snapshot recovery.
+This option can be used to override the value of `azure_resource_group` in the Barman config.